Trust Pilot Reviews

 Type III Distribution for Perimeter and Roadway Areas

-Type III optics create asymmetrical light patterns extending 2.75 times mounting height forward and 1.75 times mounting height to each side.
+Type III optics create asymmetrical light patterns extending 2.75 times the mounting height forward and 1.75 times the mounting height to each side.
 This distribution works perfectly for fixtures mounted along parking lot perimeters, where light needs to project into the lot without waste light falling beyond the property line.

 Type V Distribution for Central Area Coverage